swift-otel/swift-otel/Examples/hello-world-hummingbird-server-otlp-http-protobuf/README.md

-# Hello World server using Hummingbird middleware
+# Hello World HTTP server with observability middleware (OTLP/HTTP+Protobuf)

 An HTTP server that uses middleware to emit telemetry for each HTTP request.